 const element = document.getElementById("my-animation");

-// change animation progress
+// change the animation progress

 element.contentDocument